 The mandatory salesperson courses are: 3 hours of Ethics, 2 hours of Fair Housing, 1 hour of Legal Updates, 1 hour of Agency, and 1 hour of Contracts.

-Salespersons who are on their initial renewal must take a post-licensing 30 hour course instead.
-The post-license course must be completed within 1 year of obtaining the real estate license.
+Salespersons who are on their initial Virginia real estate license renewal must take a post-licensing 30 hour course instead.
+The post-license course must be completed within 1 year of obtaining the Virginia real estate license.
 A new licensee can either follow the Residential Real Estate track, the Commercial Real Estate track, or the Property Management track.
 The post-licensing courses can not be used for continuing education credits.

 Brokers must complete 24 hours of continuing education before the license expiration date.
 Sixteen of the 24 required hours must be in mandatory course topics, and the remaining 8 hours can be elective topics.

 The mandatory broker courses are: 8 hours of Broker Management, 3 hours of Ethics, 2 hours in Fair Housing, 1 hour of Legal Updates, 1 hour in Agency, and 1 hour in Contracts.

 All licensees (broker or salesperson) who need to renew their license before July 1, 2009, must take a 2 hour course on Limited Service Agency.
 This Virginia real estate continuing education course is a Virginia Real Estate Board requirement and does not count towards the necessary 16 or 24 credit hours.
 The LSA course only needs to be completed once.